Ori-son/Sweet_TLC/README.md

 - 👋 Hi, I’m @Sweet T.
-- 👀 I’m interested in
+- 👀 I’m interested in AI art
 - 🌱 I’m currently learning, like a newborn to this dev world
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward to collaborate on apps connecting to device
-- 📫 How to reach me?
-By being kind, curious and truthful
+- 📫 How to reach me? try www.symbailabs.com
 - ⚡ Fun fact: well, you can teach me coding.
 I can maybe help you with... good question

 <!---